r-spatialecology/shar/paper.md

 # Acknowledgements

-Supported was provided by the German Research Association (DFG) Research Training Group 1644 "Scaling Problems in Statistics", grant number 152112243.
+Support was provided by the German Research Association (DFG) Research Training Group 1644 "Scaling Problems in Statistics", grant number 152112243.
 M.H.K.H. is thankful to Sebastian Hanss und Marco Sciaini for their help during the development of the `shar` package and Katrina Munsterman, Bridget Shayka and Samantha Iliff for comments on earlier drafts of the manuscript.
 Thomas Etherington and Lionel Hertzog provided valuable feedback during the review process that improved the manuscript and the `shar` package.